 Hospital Assessment Fee (HAF) payments will be integrated into capitation rates.
+This is a State-directed minimum fee schedule payment, as described in 42 CFR 438.6(c)(1)(iii)(A); the Contractor shall pay no less than State plan approved enhanced reimbursement to eligible providers.
 Contractors are required to pay HAF hospitals at the enhanced Medicaid rates for HAF eligible services detailed below: